Kyoto Imperial Palace: History

 The Imperial Palace has been officially located in this area since the final abandonment of the Heian Palace in late 12th century.
 However, it was already much earlier that the de facto residence of the Emperors was often not in the Inner Palace (内裏, dairi) of the original Heian period palace, but in one of the temporary residences (里内裏, sato-dairi) in this part of the city and often provided to the Emperor by powerful noble families.
 The present palace is a direct successor—after iterations of rebuilding—to one of these sato-dairi palaces, the Tsuchimikado Dono (土御門殿, Tsuchimikado-dono) of the Fujiwara clan.
 Tsuchimikado Higashinotoin mansion was occupied by Emperor Kōmyō, the second emperor of the Northern Court, on September 26, 1337 (September 2, 4th year of the Kenmu era) and continued to be used for approximately 530 years, until Emperor Meiji moved the capital to Tokyo.
 Originally, the site was one cho (approx. 1 cho) east to west and half a cho (approx. 1 cho) north to south, but the site was expanded by Ashikaga Yoshimitsu, and later renovated by Oda Nobunaga and Toyotomi Hideyoshi, resulting in the current appearance.
 The Imperial Palace was rebuilt eight times during the Edo period alone: in the Keicho era (1613), Kan'ei era (1642), Sho'o era (1655), Kanbun era (1662), Enpo era (1675), Hoei era (1709), Kansei era (1790), and Ansei era (1855).
-Of these, the Keicho and Kan'ei eras involved the demolition of the old palace and the remaiver the course of its history.
+Of these, the Keicho and Kan'ei eras involved the demolition of the old palace.
 The version currently standing was completed in 1855, with an attempt at reproducing the Heian period architecture and style of the original dairi of the Heian Palace.